Spotted rail: Description

+George E. Watson determined that molting lasts from August to December in the Cuban population based on the stage of molt of a few observed specimens within those months.

 Distribution and habitat

 the subspecies P. m. insolitus of the spotted rail is found from Mexico to Costa Rica.
 The nominate subspecies is found in Cuba, Hispaniola (the Dominican Republic and Haiti), Jamaica, and every mainland South American country except Guyana (though in Chile only as a vagrant to the Juan Fernández Islands).
 The species also occurs in Panama but the subspecies there is not known.
 Its distribution in Mexico, Central America, and much of South America is local rather than continuous.
 In addition to Chile, it has occurred as a vagrant in Trinidad and the U.S. states of Pennsylvania and Texas.

 The spotted rail inhabits wet landscapes including marshes, swamps, rice fields, and wet grasslands.
 It requires dense cover.

 Behavior

 Movement

 The spotted rail has no pattern of movement, though it is known to move locally in response to changing water levels or drought, and has documented vagrancy.
+Some observations of a Spotted Rail in captivity in Mexico note that they climb up vegetation using their wings for balance and they fly back down.